MirakelX/mirakel-android/README.md

 ## Development

 We are happy about every one who wants to help us!
 So we are happy about every pull request on github.
-But the prefered method is the following:
+But the preferred method is the following:

 ### Preferred method

 We use [gerrit](https://code.google.com/p/gerrit/) to review our code.
 [Here](https://gerrit.azapps.de/r/#/q/status:open,n,z) you can find our gerrit.
 Please write us an e-mail if you want to contribute we will tell you what to do.